Billing and Due Dates

 1.)
 Billing Information

-- What rate do I pay - The District's monthly user charge is divided into four components.
+- What rate do I pay - The District's monthly user charge is divided into three components.
 All customers of the District pay $31.73 as a monthly base charge.
 A customers monthly average water usage over the winter quarter (January, February & March) is used to determine the usage portion of the bill.
 This average monthly usage is charged at a rate of $3.17 per thousand gallons.
 Once established, the residential usage portion of the bill remains constant for the entire year.
-If your home is serviced by a District approved and maintained grinder pump, there is an additional charge of $10.25 per month on your bill.
 If you average water use over the winter quarter is in excess of 7000 gallons, you will incurr an excessive usage charge as follows:

 (back to top)